South Holland School District 151

 South Holland School District 151 is an elementary school district in South Holland, a Chicago suburb located in southern Cook County, Illinois.
 It is composed of four schools; three elementary schools and one junior high school.
 Students begin their education in the district at Taft School; prekindergarteners, kindergarteners, and first graders are educated here under supervision of principal Christine Wilson.
 Students then proceed to Eisenhower School, where they will remain until third grade; the school's principal is Mr. Peter Kolinski.
 The third and final elementary school in the district educates fourth and fifth graders, and is called Madison School; Madison's principal is Dr. Jerald McNair.
 Graduates of Madison move on to Coolidge Middle School, where they will remain until graduating from the eighth grade.
-The principal of the district's middle school is Patricia Payne.
+The principal of the district's middle school is Chevia Rush.